greghendershott/racket-mode/Reference.md

 Use M-x racket-unvisit to return.

+Please keep in mind the following limitations:

-Note: Only finds symbols defined in the current namespace.
-You may need to invoke [`racket-run`](#racket-run) on the current buffer, first.
+- Only finds symbols defined in the current namespace.
+You may need to [`racket-run`](#racket-run) the current buffer, first.

-Note: Only visits the definition of module level identifiers (i.e. things for which Racket's `identifier-binding` function returns a list, as opposed to `'lexical`).
+- Only visits the definition of module level identifiers -- things for which Racket's `identifier-binding` function returns information.
+This does _not_ include things such as local (nested) function definitions or racket/class member functions.
+To find those in the same file, uses a normal Emacs text search function like `isearch-forward`.

-Note: If the definition is from Racket's `#%kernel` module, it will tell you so but won't visit the definition site.
+- If the definition is from Racket's `#%kernel` module, it will tell you so but won't visit the definition site.

 ### racket-visit-module
 <kbd>C-M-.</kbd>